The Voice (The Moody Blues song)

-"The Voice" is the second single released from the Moody Blues' 1981 album Long Distance Voyager.
+"The Voice" is a song written by Justin Hayward that was first released on the Moody Blues' 1981 album Long Distance Voyager and also as its second single.
 The song continued the success of previous single "Gemini Dream", becoming a Top 40 hit on the Billboard Hot 100, where it peaked at No. 15 in October 1981.
 The song had previously topped the Billboard Top Rock Tracks chart for four weeks during June–July 1981.
 The song also reached No. 9 in Canada.

+Recording

+"The Voice" was one of the first songs recorded for Long Distance Voyager, on April 25, 1980.
+Hayward plays acoustic and electric guitars, and sings the lead vocal as well as most of the harmony vocals, but John Lodge and Ray Thomas join in on the "oh oh" part in the refrain.
+Hayward played his guitar solo on a 1963 red Gibson ES-335.